konecnyjakub/cache/README.md

 By default, different instance save to the same directory (if same value is passed for parameter directory) but it is possible to use a sub-directory to separate their files (and in turn values).

+This cache uses journal to handle items' metadata (e. g. expiration).
+The default implementation store metadata in human readable file(s) but you can use your own implementation (e. g. sqlite database).
+You only have to create a new class implementing the Konecnyjakub\Cache\Common\IJournal and pass its instance to FileCache's constructor (as parameter journal).

 ```php
 <?php
 declare(strict_types=1);